-9.3.3 - Submittal and Review of Field Delineation and Wetlands Report
+9.3.2 - Submittal and Review of Field Delineation and Wetlands Report

-- 1. For all properties for which any application for development requiring DRB review is made, and on which any wetland areas are indicated on the Wetlands Map, applicants are strongly encouraged to submit site specific field delineations indicating the location, classification, functions, and values of all wetland areas (Class I, II and III) and an associated fifty (50) foot buffer area.
-In the absence of such site-specific delineations and information, the Town's Wetlands Map shall control. - 2.
+- 1. For all properties for which any application for development requiring DRB review is made, applicants are strongly encouraged to submit site specific field delineation as determined by a Wetlands Consultant registered in the State of Vermont indicating the location, classification, functions, and values of all wetland areas (Class I, II and III) and an associated fifty (50) foot buffer area for Class I and Class II. - 2.
 Applicants are encouraged to submit a field delineation and wetlands report as early in the development review process as possible. - 3.
 The DRB shall have the authority to invoke technical review by a qualified wetlands consultant, at the expense of the applicant, of any field delineation and wetlands report.
 Final determination of wetland and surface water location and associated boundaries shall be made by a professional wetland/aquatic biologist in case of conflict.
-The professional wetland/aquatic biologist shall submit an evaluation of the field delineation and wetlands report addressing the proposed development's consistency with the standards in Section 9.3.2 above, and outlining the following: - a.
+The professional wetland/aquatic biologist shall submit an evaluation of the field delineation and wetlands report addressing the proposed development's consistency with the standards in Section 9.3, and outlining the following: - a.
 Measures that can be taken to improve the overall effect of the project on wetland resources without altering the layout of the proposed project. - b.
 Measures that can be taken to improve the overall effect of the project on wetland resources that involve altering the layout of the proposed project.